Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### What I Learned

 **Bash behavior is the spec.** Users expect shells to work like bash.
 Implementing `HISTFILE` wasn't in the CodeCrafters requirements, but it makes the shell feel complete.
+When your reference implementation is a 30-year-old piece of software, you know you're dealing with some battle-tested UX.

 **Incremental operations need careful state tracking.** Append-only requires knowing what's new vs what's already persisted.